yqni13/MTCG/README.md

 06 Unit-Tests for testing the UserLogic

 Unit-Tests have been implemented by using the NUnit Framework.
 The integration was focused on testing the battle logic because of the many conditions to change the damage calculation.
 Furthermore a few Asserts to check for exceptions while communicating with the database were tested.
 Additionally operations for registration and login of users are checked to get the correct results or exceptions.
+The difference to working with the curl script is more precise results to expect and hint what to debug.
+Mostly preferred working with the Postman which is the most important tool for debugging.

 ##Leasons learned